I tried deploying an AI agent to AgentCore using AgentCore CLI

 CleanShot 2026-03-22 at 12.05.52@2x

-For this demonstration, I created a project with Strands Agents + Amazon Bedrock and enabled Memory.
+For this demo, I created an agent using Strands Agents + Amazon Bedrock with Memory enabled.

 I enabled Long-term and short-term memory, which activated three long-term memory strategies: SEMANTIC, SUMMARIZATION, and USER_PREFERENCE.

-For CI/CD or scripting, you can create projects non-interactively with flags:
+For CI/CD or scripting purposes, you can create projects non-interactively by specifying flags:

 Command